What are WEEE Regulations?

 Recycling Services in Accordance with WEEE Regulations

-Manufacturers must offer customers buying new commercial equipment the opportunity to return their old 'like for like' units for free-of-charge recycling and reprocessing.
+Many of our manufacturers aim to offer customers buying new commercial equipment the opportunity to return their old 'like for like' units for recycling and reprocessing.
 All relevant documentation supporting the responsible collection, disposal and recycling of products will be kept and made available to customers for a period of 4 years.

 Designers, manufacturers and producers are also encouraged to implement equipment designs that facilitate the easy dismantling, re-use and recycling of all WEEE components.